 But it’s the why that warrants further investigation, and it’s not just that callsigns are fun.
 Or funny.

 While Ferg and I were correct that less-than-glamorous callsigns test the resilience and humility of the young aviators upon whom they are bestowed, we may have glossed over some of the additional benefits of callsigns in general.

 For starters, using someone’s personal callsign in flight is a quick way to get their attention or direct a time-critical response.
-On any given mission the aircrew may have numerous ways to identify themselves: the aircraft side number around the aircraft carrier (e.g. 406), a squadron callsign for administrative portions of the flight (Winder 51), and an ATO-directed callsign for the tactical portion of the mission (Showtime 22) to name just a few.
+On any given mission the Generic term for any aircraft crew member, whether at the flight controls or not. may have numerous ways to identify themselves: the aircraft side number around the aircraft carrier (e.g. 406), a An aviation organization composed of aircrew, support personnel, aircraft, and equipment. callsign for administrative portions of the flight (Winder 51), and an ATO-directed callsign for the tactical portion of the mission (Showtime 22) to name just a few.

 These callsigns vary, changing on virtually every flight, so familiarity and instant recognition of your flight’s particular identification often suffers in the moment, especially during high tempo operations when each of them changes on every flight.
 But you generally never forget who you’re flying with, so a quick “Stoner, break right!” will nearly always illicit the proper response when time is of the essence and you just can’t remember what else to call him.